 Calling or texting and driving is not only illegal, but it's also one of the most common causes of vehicular accidents in the US.
 If you must absolutely take a call, be sure to only do so when you have your phone's hands-free function enabled.
 Even then, however, you'll still be forced to take a bit of your focus off driving, so don't make it a habit.
 The only time you should ever really touch your phone while behind the wheel is when you are safely parked.5.
 Roadside Distractions

-Billboards, breathtaking sceneries, interesting people—there are a lot of things vying for your attention on the road.
-However, unless you're parked or stopped at a red light, your only focus should be getting from point A to point B safely.6.
+Billboards, breathtaking sceneries, interesting people—many things are vying for your attention on the road.
+However, unless you're parked or stopped at a red light, your only focus should be safely getting from point A to point B.6.
 Improperly Fastened Seat Belts

 If you're too tired to drive, just don't.
 Rest first before going out.
-If you're already out, however, the next best thing is to find somewhere you can park and recover.
+However, if you're already out, the next best thing is to find somewhere you can park and recover.
 The time you will lose is well worth it if it means you'll avoid getting involved in a potentially fatal crash due to falling asleep behind the wheel.8.
 Unfamiliar Vehicles

-If you’re driving a new or unfamiliar vehicle, take the time to learn all the essential controls first before hitting the road.
-Having to figure things out along the way is not only distracting, but it also puts you (and any passengers you may have) at risk of getting in an accident.9.
+If you're driving a new or unfamiliar vehicle, take the time to learn all the essential controls first before hitting the road.
+Having to figure things out along the way is distracting and puts you (and any passengers you may have) at risk of getting in an accident.9.
 Makeup

 For whatever reason, some people think it's a good idea to put makeup on while driving.
 Don't ever do it.
 There's never a situation where doing your makeup on the road is the only option you have.
 Either doll yourself up at home or do so once you reach your destination.10.
 Social Media